CaseyThiessen/LLaVa-Attention-Heatmap/README.md

 </p>

 ## Quickstart & Usage

 ### 1. Environment Setup
 For usage on the **bwHPC**, we recommend following the setup instructions provided in the [Medical_Imaging repository](https://github.com/DeveloperNomis/Medical_Imaging).
-That repository outlines the correct environment configuration for working on the bwHPC system.
-Before starting, ensure that all dependencies are installed and compatible by running:
+That repository outlines the correct environment setup for working on the bwHPC system.
+Afterwards ensure that all dependencies are installed and compatible by running:
 ```bash
 pip install -r requirements.txt
 ```